cxy0714/Method-of-Moments-Inference-for-GLMs/README.md

     <a style="text-decoration:none !important;" href=" " alt="arXiv"><img src="https://img.shields.io/badge/paper-arXiv-red" /></a>
 </p>

-We introduce moments-based identification strategies for statistical functionals within high-dimensional generalized linear models (GLMs), where the dimension \( p \) is proportional to the sample size \( n \) and the covariance matrix of covariates is known.
+We introduce moments-based identification strategies for statistical functionals within high-dimensional generalized linear models (GLMs), where the dimension \( p \) is proportional to the sample size \( n \) and **the covariance matrix of covariates is known**.
 Key advantages of our methods include:

 1. **Computational Efficiency**: Relying on only a few low-dimensional moments of the data, our methods are computationally efficient.